run-llama/llama_index/docs/guides/usage_pattern.md

-# GPT Index Usage Pattern
+# LlamaIndex Usage Pattern

-The general usage pattern of GPT Index is as follows:
+The general usage pattern of LlamaIndex is as follows:
 1. Load in documents (either manually, or through a data loader).
 2. Index Construction.
 3. [Optional, Advanced] Building indices on top of other indices